Electroencephalography

 is a method to record an electrogram of the spontaneous electrical activity of the brain.
 The bio signals detected by EEG have been shown to represent the postsynaptic potentials of pyramidal neurons in the neocortex and allocortex.
 It is typically non-invasive, with the EEG electrodes placed along the scalp (commonly called "scalp EEG") using the International 10–20 system, or variations of it.
 Electrocorticography, involving surgical placement of electrodes, is sometimes called "intracranial EEG".
-Clinical interpretation of EEG recordings is most often performed by visual inspection of the tracing or quantitative EEG analysis.
+EEG is widely used both as a clinical diagnostic tool, particularly in epilepsy, and as a research tool in neuroscience.
+Clinical interpretation of EEG recordings is performed by visual inspection of the tracing, which is the standard method.
+Quantitative EEG analysis may be used as an adjunct in specific clinical settings.
+Visual interpretation of EEG is subject to inter-rater and intra-rater variability.

 Voltage fluctuations measured by the EEG bio amplifier and electrodes allow the evaluation of normal brain activity.
 As the electrical activity monitored by EEG originates in neurons in the underlying brain tissue, the recordings made by the electrodes on the surface of the scalp vary in accordance with their orientation and distance to the source of the activity.
 Furthermore, the value recorded is distorted by intermediary tissues and bones, which act in a manner akin to resistors and capacitors in an electrical circuit.
-This means that not all neurons will contribute equally to an EEG signal, with an EEG predominately reflecting the activity of cortical neurons near the electrodes on the scalp.
+This means that not all neurons will contribute equally to an EEG signal, with an EEG predominantly reflecting the activity of cortical neurons near the electrodes on the scalp.
 Deep structures within the brain further away from the electrodes will not contribute directly to an EEG; these include the base of the cortical gyrus, medial walls of the major lobes, hippocampus, thalamus, and brain stem.